dmbarbour/glas/docs/GrammarLogicProg.md

         foo = Specialization -> Outcome
             | prior foo

-If we try to override in another order,

-Unfortunately, I don't have a good idea for factoring out the `C2 -> X | C3 -> Y` subprogram into a separate function, other than to factor the conditions and results independently, or to limit such factoring to that Z position where it doesn't matter why we failed.
+It might be feasible to support multi-method like overrides if we can identify which patterns are more 'specific'.
+This might require reifying the pattern match construct.
+Unfortunately, I don't have a good idea for this composition at present.

 ### Non-Deterministic Choice